cdktf/cdktf-provider-launchdarkly/docs/segment.csharp.md

 - *Type:* string[]

 List of user keys excluded from the segment.

 To target on other context kinds, use the excluded_contexts block attribute.
+This attribute is not valid when `unbounded` is set to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.2/docs/resources/segment#excluded Segment#excluded}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.16.0/docs/resources/segment#excluded Segment#excluded}

 ---